Financial System of Montenegro

-The financial system of Montenegro consists of financial institutions, financial market, and financial infrastructure.
+The financial system of Montenegro consists of financial institutions, the financial market, and financial infrastructure.

 The second important actors in the financial system are insurance companies, primarily those offering mainly non-life insurance.

-In addition, the rest of the financial sector consists of microcredit financial institutions (MFIs), leasing companies, investment funds (open and close) and factoring companies.
+In addition, the rest of the financial sector consists of microcredit financial institutions (MFIs), leasing companies, investment funds (open and closed), factoring companies and companies for the purchase of receivables.

-Overview of institutions in the Montenegrin financial sector as at 31 December 2021
+Overview of Institutions in the Montenegrin Financial Sector as at 31 December 2022

 Type of institution